dzzh/RIBs-wiki/iOS-Tutorial-2.md

 Now the LoggedIn RIB can show and hide its child RIBs views by invoking methods on the `LoggedInViewControllable`.

-## Attach OffGame RIB on LoggedIn didLoad
+## Attaching the OffGame RIB when the LoggedIn RIB loads

-Create an OffGame RIB that displays a "Start Game" button.
-This is the same as creating the LoggedOut RIB in the [previous tutorial](../tutorial1-create-a-rib).
+Create a new RIB called OffGame, which is supposed to display a "Start Game" button.
+This is our splash screen for the game that is displayed when we haven't started the game yet.

+Follow the same instructions as in our [previous tutorial](../tutorial1) to create a RIB with a view.
+We'd suggest creating a new group for it called "OffGame".

+ONce you've cvreated the RIB, implement the UI.
 Feel free to use the provided [OffGameViewController](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source2.swift?raw=true) implementation to save time.
-Use the Xcode RIB template to create a RIB that owns its own view.
-Then paste in the provided [OffGameViewController](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source2.swift?raw=true).

-Pass in the OffGameBuildable protocol into LoggedInRouter via constructor injection.
+Then, we'll pass in the `OffGameBuildable` protocol into LoggedInRouter via constructor injection.
 This is the same as how we just passed LoggedInBuildable into RootRouter.

 ```swift
 init(interactor: LoggedInInteractable,
      viewController: LoggedInViewControllable,